Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

-# Set up e2e LLMOps with Promptflow and GitHub (preview)
+# Set up e2e LLMOps with Prompt flow and GitHub (preview)

 Azure Machine Learning allows you to integrate with [GitHub Actions](https://docs.github.com/actions) to automate the machine learning lifecycle.
 Some of the operations you can automate are: